1909–10 Prima Categoria

-The 1909–10 Prima Categoria season was won by Internazionale.
+The 1909-10 Prima Categoria was the thirteenth edition of the Italian Football Championship and the seventh since the rebrand to Prima Categoria.
+This was the first season in which the Italian Football Championship was contested in all-round-robin format, (other than the excluding the tie-break play-off that was ultimately needed).
+The play-off was won by Internazionale.
+Their play-off opponents and champions of the two previous and three subsequent seasons were Pro Vercelli.
+Vercelli fielded a team of 15-year-old boys to protest against the scheduling of the play-off that season.
+This was Inter’s first title as Italian champions.

 Regulation

 Following the creation of the Italy national football team, the Italian Football Federation revamped its championship.
 The round robin was introduced in Italy this season.
+The competition was expanded from eight clubs the previous season to nine.
+All clubs came from the 3 Northern Italian regions of Liguria, Lombardy and Piedmont.

 Registration was free and only subject to a quality committee.
 The eight clubs of the last years were joined by Ausonia, a Milanese car factory‘s club which paid the enrolment tax to try the experience of a national football championship.